 When building a portfolio, most shop owners will want to see a variety of styles before giving you a tattoo apprenticeship.

 Pick 1-3 Artists and Emulate their work

-Find a successful tattoo artist whose work you admire (Instagram is a great place for this).
+Find an experienced tattoo artist whose work you admire (Instagram is a great place for this).
 Try to replicate their tattoo designs without tracing.
 If you trace every design, you won’t learn a thing.
 However, when you replicate, you learn:

-As you continue to replicate their work, you’ll pick up on these three things and start to naturally use them in your own designs later on.
+As you continue to replicate the work of famous tattoo artists, you’ll pick up on these three things and start to naturally use them in your own designs later on.
 Picking these instincts up by studying an artist’s work will save you a ton of time.
 Why?